Masters of the Universe (comics): Princess of Power minicomics (1984–1986)

 Included with the She-Ra dolls beginning in 1985, these differed from the cartoon series.
-She-Ra used the Crystal Castle as her home, and Catra (rather than Hordak) is the primary villain.
+She-Ra lives in the Crystal Castle, and Catra (rather than Hordak) is the primary villain.

 Marvel Star Comics series (1986–1988)

 Marvel's Star Comics imprint published 13 issues in 1986–88 and an adaptation of the live-action movie in 1987.
 Among the creators were Mike Carlin and Ron Wilson.
 Within the Marvel Multiverse, it is designated as Earth-86051.

 UK magazines (1986–1991)

 First published in the UK by London Editions Magazines, the fortnightly comic series lasted for 72 issues between 1986 and 1988, with an additional comic (Masters of the Universe Adventure) running for 28 issues between 1988 and 1991.

+Egmont's London Editions in the United Kingdom, published 72 issues biweekly of their By The Power Of Grayskull...Masters Of The Universe comic magazine from 1986 to 1988.
+The series was headed by Brian Clarke, and is often noted for in-depth stories expanding the canon and the origins of many Masters of the Universe characters.
 Storylines included the battle for control of Viper Tower, a team-up of the three villainous factions and the destruction and rebuilding of Eternos.
-The 'Secret Files of Scrollos' strip featured origin stories for many characters including Sy-Klone, Rio Blast and Modulok, and the series included the characters of Horde Prime and Scrollos.
-There was also a short-lived She-Ra comic title that lasted for 14 issues between 1986 and 1987, with three specials including the 'Twins of Power' special featuring both He-Man and She-Ra.
+The 'Secret Files of Scrollos' strip featured origin stories for many characters including Sy-Klone, Rio Blast and Modulok, and the series included the characters of Horde Prime and Scrollos, who served as an in-universe editor and guide to the series.
+From issue 50 onward, the series would begin to reprint many translated and reworked versions of Ehapa's German Language comics, although original content was still produced for "the Secret Files of Scrollos" portion of the comic magazine until its demise in late 1988.
+Fourteen issues of For the Honor of Grayskull She-Ra were also produced by London Editions from 1986 to 1987, as were several one-shot special issues, which included a dual He-Man and She-Ra feature-length adventure in Twins of Power.

+Starting in 1987, London Editions added a second larger monthly comic magazine entitled Masters of the Universe Adventure, which ran for 18 issues before turning into a New Adventures themed magazine He-Man Adventure for six more issues, before ending the series with four final issues in a best-of format of reprints in 1991.
 The later issues of both the fortnightly MOTU comic and the Adventure Magazine reprinted stories from the German MOTU comics published by Ehapa, translated into English.
-In September 1989 the latter comic was renamed 'He-Man Adventure' and was now based on 'The New Adventures' toy line, again reprinting stories from the German Ehapa comics until the comic was discontinued in 1991.
+In September 1989 the comic was renamed 'He-Man Adventure' and was now based on 'The New Adventures' toy line, again reprinting stories from the German Ehapa comics until the comic was discontinued in 1991.